-As a current Conestoga student, you are expected to understand what constitutes an academic offence and to avoid any activities that may lead to an academic offence.
+As a current Conestoga student, you are expected to understand what constitutes an academic incident and to avoid any activities that may lead to an academic incident.

-This means following your instructor's stated expectations, as well as the expectations outlined in the Academic Integrity Policy and this website.
+This means following your instructor's stated expectations, as well as the expectations outlined in the Academic Offences Policy and this website.
 Always ask for clarification as necessary.

-As a Conestoga faculty member, you are expected to understand what constitutes an academic offence and investigate all suspected offences of which you become aware.
-If, at any moment of the identification or filing phase, you have questions or concerns, please consult with the Academic Integrity Coordinator.
+As a Conestoga faculty member, you are expected to understand what constitutes an academic incident and investigate all suspected incidents of which you become aware.
+If, at any moment of the identification or filing phase, you have questions or concerns, please consult with the Academic Integrity Office.